County court judgments and your credit rating - overview

 Get a copy of your credit report

-You can get a copy of your credit report from a credit reference agency to see if you have a CCJ against you.
-You‘ll have to pay a small fee for the report.
+You can get a free copy of your credit report from a credit reference agency to see if you have a CCJ against you.

 It’s a good idea to check your credit report regularly to make sure your information is up to date.